Dr. Robert Casares

 Peer-Reviewed Publications:

-Casares, R. (in press).
+Casares, R. (2024).
 Counselor educator- and student-produced podcasts: Technical considerations and educational applications for marriage and family counseling courses.
 The Family Journal.
+Advance online publication.

-Casares, R, Hendricks, B., Bradley, L., Noble, N., Flinchum, M., & Wilhite, H. (in press).
+Casares, R, Hendricks, B., Bradley, L., Noble, N., Flinchum, M., & Wilhite, H. (2024).
 Amelia and the Patel family: Helping families of boomerang children shift from stressors to strengths.
 The Family Journal.
+Advance online publication.

 Casares, R. (2023).
 The pedagogical potential of podcasts: Using digital audio to enhance learning in marriage and family counseling courses.
 The Family Journal.